 Astrometric measurements require the use of the dual-field mode.
-For information on the limiting magnitudes see the ESO public web-pages on GRAVITY.
-In case the dual-field mode is requested, the two components have to be clearly specified during Phase 1.
-In particular, the fringe tracker object will have to be attached as a reference target to the main science target (the object initially in the science combiner of GRAVITY) in the new online tool for the preparation and submission of observing proposals when defining the planned observations.
+For information on the limiting magnitudes for all the modes see the ESO public web-pages on GRAVITY.
+In case the dual-field or dual-field wide mode is requested, the two components have to be clearly specified during Phase 1.
+In particular, the fringe-tracker object will have to be attached as a reference target to the main science target (the object initially in the science combiner of GRAVITY) in the online tool for the preparation and submission of observing proposals when defining the planned observations.